FidFenix/htw-emerging-photo/docs/ARCHITECTURE.md

 Need ML framework for RetinaFace and YOLO models.
 Must support efficient inference and debugging.

 **Decision**:
-Use PyTorch as the sole ML framework.
+Use PyTorch as the sole ML framework because Yolo has a direct dependancy with Pytorch.

 **Consequences**:
 Excellent model implementations, pythonic API, better debugging.
 Larger model files than TensorFlow Lite.